-Dajin Resources Corp.
-(Dajin) is a resource exploration company focused on the exploration and development of energy metal projects with strategically located brine based lithium targets in the salar basins of northwestern Argentina and Nevada, USA.
+Dajin Lithium Corp.
+(Dajin) is a Lithium exploration company with brine-based Lithium exploration projects located in the salar basins of northwest Argentina and Nevada.

 Dajin holds a 100% interest in 403 placer claims mineral totaling 3,202 hectares (7,914 acres) located on a desert playa known as Teels Marsh valley in Mineral County, Nevada.
 This is a potential brine-based Lithium target.
 These claims are known to contain Lithium and Boron values and are adjacent to the birth place of U.S. Borax Inc.'s first borax mine.
 Exploration activities since early 2015 have included: a gravity survey, a 9-hole Geoprobe survey, a structural analysis and a seismic survey carried out in May, June 2016.

 The company also holds placer mineral claims in Alkali Spring valley (also known as Alkali Lake), Esmeralda County, Nevada, just 11 km from Albemarle's Silver Peak Lithium Brine Mine, North America's only producing brine-based Lithium mine.

 In Argentina, Dajin also holds mineral concessions totalling 93,000 hectares (230,000 acres) in a salt flat known as Salinas Grandes in Jujuy Province, Argentina.
 Exploration IN 2017 of the 4,400 hectares (10,873 acres) in San Jose/Navidad minas consisted of taking 25 shallow brine samples returning concentrations ranging from 281 mg/l to 1,353 mg/l averaging 591 mg/l Lithium.
 These concessions sit within the "Lithium Triangle" which is reported to contain in excess of 80% of the world's supply of Lithium.